Sally Field biography

 who is perhaps best known to film buffs as the leading lady of the sci-fi The Man From

 Planet X (1951).
-Field's stepfather was an actor/stuntman, who, despite a certain degree
+Sally's stepfather was an actor/stuntman, who, despite a certain degree

 of alienation between himself and his stepdaughter, was the principal influence in her

 pursual of an acting career.
-Active in high-school dramatics, Field bypassed college to
+Active in high-school dramatics, Sally bypassed college to

 enroll in a summer acting workshop at Columbia studios.
 Her energy and determination enabled